dhruvspatel/Facial-Keypoint-Detection/README.md

 3462 of these images are training images
 2308 are test images

- In each training and test image, there is a single face and `68 keypoints`, with coordinates (x, y), for that face.
+ In each training and test image, there is a single face and 68 keypoints, with coordinates (x, y), for that face.

 ##### Data Transformations: